The right to apply for asylum is contained in section 8 of the Refugee Act 1996.

 The question of whether an applicant can apply for subsidiary protection without having made an application for asylum was referred by the Irish Supreme Court to the Court of Justice of the European Union in H.N. -v- Minister for Justice.1

-Immigration officers at the border, attached to the Garda National Immigration Bureau (GNIB),3 have no power to assess a claim for asylum.
+Immigration officers at the border, attached to the Garda National Immigration Bureau (GNIB),4 have no power to assess a claim for asylum.
 Where a person has stated an intention to claim asylum at the border, they must present themselves at ORAC in order to complete the initial asylum process.
 Failure to do so or, failure to provide an address to ORAC, within five working days will lead to the application being deemed withdrawn.
+According to the ORAC Annual Report 2013 applicants initially requested asylum in the airport in 183 cases, representing 19.3% of the number of asylum applications submitted in 2013.5